Home » Fried plantain and beans stew

 What oil should I use?

 Palm oil is what really makes this beans stew taste like the original.
-You could use regular oil like canola or vegetable oil.
-However, palm oil is derived from the seeds of palm trees and has a distinct sharp flavor and a reddish-orange color.
-Palm oil is used to make other popular Ghanaian dishes like palmnut soup, and tatale (Fried plantain patties).
+It is derived from the seeds of palm trees and has a distinct sharp flavor and a reddish-orange color.
+Palm oil is used to make other popular Ghanaian dishes like palmnut soup, and tatale (Fried plantain fritters).
 So it makes a huge difference in your stews.
 Palm oil does leave stains that are difficult to remove from clothes so watch out!
 You can store leftovers in containers in the freezer for up to 3 months, and it will still taste amazing!

 If you want to pair this yummy beans stew with spicy plantain, check out my kelewele recipe!